 The format of the entire Design Proposal is visible here.

-The best practice is to use 20-30 line items from this proposal form to show what the architect expects to perform and is not expected.
+The best practice is to use 20-30 line items from this proposal form to show what the designer expects to perform and is not expected.

 Usually a Design Proposal is submitted from a project preview before you become a project member.

 Select the team member who needs to approve the form using the dropdown menu circled below in red.
 The approver should be the homeowner.